dscheerens/ngx-forkable-http-client/README.md

 }
 ```

-The example above shows you need to do three things to setup the forked HTTP clients:
+The example above shows you need to do two things to setup the forked HTTP clients:

-1. Import the `ForkableHttpClientModule`.
-   Since this module already imports [`HttpClientModule`](https://angular.io/api/common/http/HttpClientModule) you don't need to explicitly add it yourself to the import list of your module.

-2. Define the non-global HTTP interceptors.
+1. Define the non-global HTTP interceptors.
    This is a simple as providing them as [`TypeProvider`](https://angular.io/api/core/TypeProvider) entries in the `providers` array.
    Be sure not to define them using the [`HTTP_INTERCEPTORS`](https://angular.io/api/common/http/HTTP_INTERCEPTORS) injection token, as that will result in them being used as global interceptors.

-3. Define the providers for the qualified HTTP clients.
+2. Define the providers for the qualified HTTP clients.
    For this you have to use the `forkHttpClient` factory function.
    The first parameter of this function specifies the parent `ForkableHttpClient` from which a new client should be created.
    In addition you can provide zero or more [`HttpInterceptor`](https://angular.io/api/common/http/HttpInterceptor) instances as arguments for the `forkHttpClient` function.